-As a result, the legal field offers numerous career options encompassing a diverse range of skills, experience, and education.
+The delivery of legal services is a complex process that typically requires teams of skilled professionals to provide quality and cost-effective service.
+As a result, the legal field offers many jobs encompassing a diverse range of skills, experience, and education.
 Developments in the law and technology have also created new legal career opportunities.

 Core Legal Careers